valory-xyz/open-autonomy/docs/package_publishing.md

 <figure markdown>
 ![](./images/register_instance.svg)
-<figcaption>An operator registers an agent instance into the protocol</figcaption>
+<figcaption>A node operator registers an agent instance into the protocol</figcaption>
 </figure>

 ## Running a service